denali-js/core/guides/data/orm-adapters.md

 ---

 Denali takes a somewhat unique approach to handling the data layer.
-Unlike most frameworks, it doesn't come bundled with a "blessed" ORM, or attempt to build it's own.
+Unlike most frameworks, it doesn't come bundled with a "blessed" ORM or attempt to build it's own.
 Instead, Denali's Model class works with your ORM of choice by communicating with it through an ORM Adapter.

 This lets you bring your own ORM to your apps, while still enabling Denali to understand your data model.
-This is good news for your app, since it lets you pick the right ORM for the job and leverage the strengths of the specific data store backing your app, rather than relying on a lowest-common-denominator data layer.
+This is good news for your app since it lets you pick the right ORM for the job and leverage the strengths of the specific data store backing your app, rather than relying on a lowest-common-denominator data layer.

 Normally, you won't need to write your own ORM adapters, you can just use any of the community supported ones.
-However, you may need familiarize yourself with any additional, custom query APIs, data types, etc that the adapter may support.
+However, you may need to familiarize yourself with any additional, custom query APIs, data types, etc that the adapter may support.

 ## Available ORM Adapters